Morriar/nit/src/doc/doc_experiments/exp_align/out.names/popcorn.out.md

 > name: popcorn>examples>watchdog>src>handlers>
 > name: popcorn::Handler
 > name: core::Task
+> name: popcorn::pop_tasks::App::tasks

 * Execute any code.
 * Make changes to the request and the response objects.
 * End its action and pass to the next handler in the stack.

+> name: core::Object
 > name: popcorn::LogEntry::request
 > name: popcorn::LogEntry::response
-> name: core::Object
-> name: nitcorn::Action
+> name: popcorn::ValidationResult::object
 > name: popcorn>examples>handlers>
 > name: popcorn>examples>watchdog>src>handlers>
+> name: nitcorn::Action
 > name: popcorn::Handler

 If a middleware handler makes a call to `res.send()`, it provoques the end the